-Butternut squash, apples, dried cranberries, pepitas and toasted almonds add plenty of fall flavor to this harvest quinoa salad.
-Dress it in cider vinaigrette for a healthy and seasonal side dish!
+This Harvest Quinoa Salad is bursting with fall flavors!
+Butternut squash, apples, dried cranberries, pepitas and toasted almonds are all tossed in a cider vinaigrette for a healthy and seasonal salad!

 When it comes to Thanksgiving are you more about the turkey or the side dishes?
 I’m definitely more of a side dish girl!
 I love turkey, assuming it’s not all dried out, but all those colorful, flavorful side dishes really get me excited.